RubinChu/r-pan-scaffolding/README.en.md

 SpringBoot 2.x Back office basic framework
 Mybaits Traditional ORM framework
 lombox getter setter plugin
+Redis cache middleware
 druid Database connection pool
 Vue2 + ElementUI Front-end basic framework

 #### Installation tutorial

  **_prompt:_** After running this project, the partners can import the project into the project, find all TODOs in the project, and modify them according to the prompts, which will greatly reduce the shelf modification time of the partners.
 All TODOs are the configuration information that I specially marked out for modification.
-*  **Environment required to run this project:** JDK、MySQL、Nginx，please install before commissioning
+*  **Environment required to run this project:** JDK、MySQL,please install before commissioning
-*  **About Nginx：** There are a lot of online information on Nginx installation.
-Please find the installation by yourself.
 *  **Anout Database：** Please install the Mysql database by yourself.
 After installation, run the sql script under the sql folder under resources to create the user table.
 *  **About back-end projects：** Paste the source code into your partner's own project, find all TODO in the IDE and follow the prompts to modify the configuration.
 Just start the Spring Boot project.
 *  **About front-end projects：** Paste the source code into your partner's own project, find all TODO in the IDE and follow the prompts to modify the configuration.
 Installation dependencies: npm i (or use cnpm i to accelerate), after installation, use npm run serve to start local debugging, and npm build to package the production environment.

 #### Local debugging

 *   **Commissioning project：** After the buddy has configured the environment according to the installation instructions above, start two projects to see the effect.
-Before starting, please configure all TODOs in the project, configure Nginx static resource forwarding, and start Nginx.
+Before starting, please configure all TODOs in the project.

 #### Online deployment instructions